 So if you're over 6' tall then it may be impossible to sit in a healthy posture on an exercise ball chair.

 They May Even Cause Spinal Shrinkage!

 Spinal shrinkage sounds pretty nasty and that's because it is.

 It basically means a decrease in the height of your spinal discs and a narrowing of the spinal cord.

-Regular prolonged sitting over a period of time has been found to cause spinal shrinkage in some people.
+Now regular prolonged sitting over a period of time has been found to cause spinal shrinkage in some people.

-And one study found that people were at greater risk of developing spinal shrinkage by using an exercise ball chair than a regular office chair.
+However one study found that people were at greater risk of developing spinal shrinkage by using an exercise ball chair than a regular office chair.

 Now this is a very small risk as these balls are made to withstand the pressures of people up to 300lbs sitting on them every day.